Azure-Samples/MqttApplicationSamples/scenarios/telemetry/README.md

 cmake --build --preset=telemetry
 ```

-The build script will copy the produced binary to `c/build/telemetry`
+This will generate the produced binary in `scenarios/telemetry/c/build`

 To run the C sample, execute each line below in a different shell/terminal.